Women Infants and Children WIC

 - Food cards for participants that can be used at local grocery stores.
 There is and approved list of the type, brand, and amount of food a participant is allowed to purchase.

-- The WIC foods include: milk, cheese, eggs, cereals, fruit or vegetable juices, dry beans or peas, or peanut butter.
+- The WIC foods can include: milk, cheese, eggs, cereals, fruit or vegetable juices, dry beans or peas, or peanut butter.

 - Nutrition education, breastfeeding counseling and support, referrals for healthcare.